Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 Apart from that, they don’t interact with others in the litter or their surroundings except to huddle as close as possible to their mother and littermates to keep warm.

-Pomeranian pups rely on their mother to supply nourishment and help them learn to go potty.
+Pomeranian pups rely on their mother for nourishment and to learn to go potty.
 The mother also has to clean up the potty messes, which she happily does.

 Puppies’ eyes start opening when they’re about two weeks old.
 A couple of days after that, their ears also open.
-Their sight is blurry at first, but soon settles, and they can take their first view of their environment.
-Sight doesn’t get very sharp even as they start growing into adulthood.
+Their sight is blurry at first, but soon settles, and they can take in their surroundings.
+Vision doesn’t get very sharp even as they start to grow into adulthood.

 After their ears open, they may get startled by different sounds around them.
 Even when their ears start working, they can hear the ultrasonic range, and their range is almost twice that of humans.